scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/06 AWS Pricing Cost Optimisation/README.md

 # Architecture Overview

 The architecture used in this project represents a small web application deployment.
-# AWS Pricing & Cost Optimisation Analysis

-## Project Overview

-This project demonstrates how AWS infrastructure costs can be analysed, monitored, and optimised using AWS pricing tools and cost management services.

-The goal of this project is to compare different cloud architecture strategies and evaluate their financial impact using the **AWS Pricing Calculator**.

-Three architecture models were analysed:

-- Baseline architecture
-- High availability architecture
-- Cost optimised architecture

-In addition to cost estimation, AWS cost governance tools were implemented including:

-- Cost allocation tags
-- AWS Budgets
-- SNS alert notifications
-- Cost Anomaly Detection

-This project demonstrates the importance of **cost awareness when designing cloud infrastructure**.

----

-# Services Used

-- Amazon EC2
-- Elastic Load Balancing (Application Load Balancer)
-- Amazon RDS (PostgreSQL)
-- Amazon S3
-- AWS Pricing Calculator
-- AWS Budgets
-- Amazon SNS
-- AWS Cost Anomaly Detection
-- Cost Allocation Tags

----

-# Architecture Overview

-The architecture used in this project represents a small web application deployment.
 User
 ↓
 Application Load Balancer